Tracfone Review: Prepaid Wireless at its Dirt Cheapest

 Surprise!
 Tracfone Owns Net10

 Here’s the funny thing.
 Net10 is a Tracfone brand.
 They literally run off of the same network and share the same towers with 30 major carriers in the U.S., and can be CDMA or GSM, based on the phone model that you purchase.
+Both are MVNO’s (mobile virtual network operators), meaning they don’t own, but instead rent bandwidth from Sprint, Verizon, AT&T, and T-Mobile.
 Other than pricing models and phone selection, the two companies are the same.

 It’s basically the same as the differences between a Ford and a Mercury vehicle.
 Inside is the same.
 Outside (the phone) and prices are different.